-We remembered there were a few large supermarkets along the road running out of Lourdes.
+We remembered a few large supermarkets along the road running out of Lourdes.
 Soon we found a Lidl.
 There was a man at the entrance.
-At first I thought it was a backpacker.
-He had a backpack, green clothes, and looked reasonably clean.
+At first, I thought it was a backpacker.
+He had a backpack and green clothes and looked reasonably clean.
 Only then I realized he had a box with money in front of him.
 We bought a lot of food, since 3 o'clock yesterday we had only eaten a pizza and some bread.

 Then something funny happened.
 A lady left the store.
-She took two euros out of her walled and walked towards us.
-Apparently we looked more homeless than an actual homeless person.
-The guy told her 'no they are not homeless'.
+She took two euros out of her wallet and walked towards us.
+Apparently, we looked more homeless than an actual homeless person.
+The guy told her, 'No, they are not homeless'.
 We couldn't help but laugh.
 Then he said something like 'I don't think it's funny'.
-He must not have an easy live but seemed to be making a good amount of money nonetheless.
-When we were ready to leave Bram wanted to give him the 10 euros worth of change he had been carrying.
-We weren't sure how he would react so we first packed our bikes and made sure we were ready to cycle off.
+He must not have had an easy life, but he seemed to be making a good amount of money nonetheless.
+When we were ready to leave, Bram wanted to give him the 10 euros worth of change he had been carrying.
+We weren't sure how he would react, so we first packed our bikes and made sure we were ready to cycle off.
 Bram gave him a big pile of coins.
 Luckily he seemed happy with that.

 In Lourdes were much fewer cycling vacation people than we had expected.
 Maybe those all went to Santiago.
-In Tarbes we drove via the city center to the road leading to Capvern.
+In Tarbes, we drove via the city center to the road leading to Capvern.
 We followed the same road as yesterday.
-With 20 km to go we took a break.
-We weren't tired but this was the first time in the entire trip we felt we actually had time to take breaks.
-There was a fun fair that would starter later that day.
-The longer we sat the more tired we felt.
-After an hour we were completely lethargic and unwilling to cycle.
-The last 15 km would be all uphill, so we really didn't look forward to it.
+With 20 km to go, we took a break.
+We weren't tired, but this was the first time in the entire trip that we felt we had time to take breaks.
+There was a fun fair that would start later that day.
+The longer we sat, the more tired we felt.
+After an hour, we were utterly lethargic and unwilling to cycle.
+The last 15 km would be all uphill, so we didn't look forward to it.

-We continued, the last 10 kilometers I was full of energy, happy that we were almost there.
+We continued the last 10 kilometers, I was full of energy and happy that we were almost there.
 Those kilometers were easy.
-In Capvern we first searched for the place where the bus would arrive, so we were sure we could find it.
+In Capvern, we first searched for where the bus would arrive, so we were sure we could find it.
 Then we went for groceries.
 The center turned out to be very small.
-There was only one baker which was closed for another 1,5 hours.
+There was only one bakery which was closed for another 1,5 hours.
 We didn't mind waiting 1,5 hours in the shade.
 I dried my socks and tent in the sun.

 We noticed a lady who was on cycling vacation all by herself.
-Would there be actual cycling vacation people in the bus after all?
+Would there be actual cycling vacation people on the bus after all?
 She entered the bar with two bottles and left half an hour later.
-We were only 20 meters away but she didn't see us.
-After waiting 1,5 hours the bakery was still closed.
-There were several people waiting for its door.
+We were only 20 meters away, but she didn't see us.
+After waiting 1,5 hours, the bakery was still closed.
+Several people were waiting for its door.
 Another man arrived by bike, would he be on our bus?
-At the bakery we bought two bottles and each two pastries.
+At the bakery, we bought two bottles and each two pastries.
 It was 15 euros.
 We thought that was wrong.
 Indeed, it was 12 euros.
 Those drinks were expensive.

-After another hour the cafe owner arrived so we could finally order beer.
+After another hour, the cafe owner arrived so we could finally order a beer.
 It was about 17:00, so we needed to wait another 5 hours before the bus would arrive.
 Time was passing really slowly.
-We had little cash left so we couldn't buy much.
+We had little cash left, so we couldn't buy much.
 The nicest thing about the bar was that the radio was on.
-Around 20:00 the workers came to the bar to eat.
-There were also a few truck drivers who would spent the night there.
-The sky turned dark and it started to rain.
+Around 20:00, the workers came to the bar to eat.
+There were also a few truck drivers who would spend the night there.
+The sky turned dark, and it started to rain.

-The bus would arrive at 22:00 so we headed over to the stop.
-At the parking lot I checked if the plastic bag with magazines I had placed in a nearby tree three weeks earlier where still there.
+The bus would arrive at 22:00, so we headed over to where it would stop.
+At the parking lot, I checked if the plastic bag with magazines I had placed in a nearby tree three weeks earlier where still there.
 They were and were still dry.
-It had gotten dark and the truck drivers went inside their trucks to sleep, while one kept watching us through a gap in his curtains.
+It had gotten dark, and the truck drivers went inside their trucks to sleep while one kept watching us through a gap in his curtains.
 They didn't seem to trust us.
 Another one asked why we were there.
-When I said we were waiting for the bus he didn't seem to believe it.
+When I said we were waiting for the bus, he didn't seem to believe it.

 We got on the bus.
-It was full with washed and shaved people who were not wearing bicycle clothes.
-We weren't washed or shaven and Bram was wearing clothes that hadn't been washed for 3 weeks (and 3400 km).
-I was wearing a reasonably clean shirt and shorts in which I had only been cycling for three days.
+It was full of washed and shaved people who were not wearing bicycle clothes.
+We weren't washed or shaven, and Bram was wearing clothes that hadn't been washed for three weeks (and 3400 km).
+I was wearing a reasonably clean shirt and shorts, which I had only been cycling for three days.

-Al the people in the bus had gotten on in Argeles-Gazost, where we were this morning.
+Al the people on the bus had gotten on in Argeles-Gazost, where we were this morning.
 It seemed better not to tell them.
-We didn't remember the details, but were pretty sure the bus would arrive in the Netherlands at 12:30.
+We didn't remember the details but were pretty sure the bus would arrive in the Netherlands at 12:30.

 The route of day 23